karinaurazova/constrained-mixture-model/README.md

 ## Theory
 These mathematical models are used to analyze the stress state of tendons and ligaments, but you can upgrade them for any soft tissue, not just unidirectional collagen fibers.
-When writing the model scripts, I relied on the scientific works of Larry Taber  "Continuum Modeling in Mechanobiology" https://link.springer.com/book/10.1007/978-3-030-43209-6
+Writing the model scripts, I relied on the scientific works of Larry Taber  "Continuum Modeling in Mechanobiology" https://link.springer.com/book/10.1007/978-3-030-43209-6

 ### Strech constant